Ellen Powell Thompson: Life

 Thompson died of heart failure, at home while "engaged in household duties", on March 12, 1911.
 She is buried in Arlington National Cemetery.

 Botany

 Thompson joined John Wesley Powell's second Colorado River expedition during their 1872 winter camp near Kanab, Utah, serving as botanist.
 Her husband Almon Harris Thompson was second in command.
 She collected plants primarily in the Kanab area, although collecting excursions were also made through southern Utah and northern Arizona.
 She collected 385 specimens, 15 of which would become type specimens for new taxa.

-Every three months, she sent her collections (dried pressed plants) to Dr Asa Gray at Harvard.
-Many of her specimens reside at the Gray Herbarium, part of Harvard University Herbaria.
+Every three months, Thompson sent her collections of dried pressed plants to Dr Asa Gray at Harvard University.
+Many of these specimens reside at the Gray Herbarium, part of Harvard University Herbaria.
 Some were deposited in the United States National Herbarium in Washington D.C., and others in scattered herbaria across the country.

 Thompson also liked to paint, and her home was decorated with many botanical illustrations.